275RR-Public/LivingStream-python/README.md

 - **Unity Integration**:
   - Data is sent via loopback using UDP ( 127.0.0.1 : 5005 ).
 Ensure your Unity project is listening on this port to receive an ID and x, y, z coordinates for each tracked object.

+- **Class Variables**:
+  - A number of important variables are used as class variables for easy alteration such as `max_tracks` for the maximum of number of people to track at one time or `roi_max_depth` for the maximum distance allowed for depth measurements.

 - **Expansion of Features in the Future**:
   - The object tracking in `lib/tracker.py` is already using pose estimation with skeleton tracking keypoints to track each person's feet.
 This makes adding additional features in the future using a person's hands or face almost trivial.